sp0002/spotify_random_from_playlist/README.md

 # spotify_random_from_playlist
 Create/replace a playlist with n random songs from another playlist.

+## Unresolved
+When access token expires (1 hour), the token refresh logic is not fully working.

 ## Configuring Spotify's side
 Go to https://developer.spotify.com/ and log in.
 You can use the same account you use for listening to songs.